digipres/publications/ipres/ipres-2019/papers/extensive-extensions.md

   reports the results of this analysis and how these findings will inform the development of digital content management policy and practice at the institution.
 creators:
-- Owens, Trevor
+- Trevor Owens
-- Salas, Camille
+- Camille Salas
-- Johnston, Jesse
+- Jesse Johnston
-- DesRochers, Aly
+- Aly DesRochers
-- Cooper, Mark
+- Mark Cooper
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:1079779/download
 grand_parent: iPRES